turboapps/docs/deploying/to_a_turbo_server/a-basic_walthrough.md

 4. Select **Save**.

-After the Application is added to Turbo Server, create a specific Application version and upload the SVM.
+After the Application is added to TurboServer, create a specific Application version and upload the SVM.
 Complete the following steps to upload the SVM file as a new Application version:

 1. Navigate to the **Applications** page of the Administration Site.